autoloadnextpost/alnp-facebook-pixel-tracking/README.md

 # Facebook Pixel Tracking for Auto Load Next Post

-Track your page views using Facebook Pixel with Auto Load Next Post.
+Track your pageviews using Facebook Pixel with Auto Load Next Post.

 ### Requires